This feature “grants or revokes” the “View, Design, Remove, and Instance permissions” for a Process Definition.

 - Instance - permissions to render the process instances that belong to this process definition

-Search and add the application role users by typing the first three letters of their application role names.
-Select the role from the list and click the “Add” button to include it.
+Search for and add the application role users by typing the first three letters of their application role names.
+Select the role from the list, then click the “Add” button to include it.

 Revoke Permissions.

-A confirmation message is displayed in the top-right corner.
+A confirmation message appears in the top-right corner.

 Permissions Audit Trail.

-On the Process Definitions page, select the definition and click the View - History menu option.
+On the Process Definitions page, select the definition, then click View > History.

 Lock and Unlock the Process Definitions.

-This feature shows the list of process definitions locked by FlowWright users and allows the Admin user to “Unlock” definitions.
+This feature displays the list of process definitions locked by FlowWright users and allows the Admin user to “Unlock” definitions.

-On the process definition page, select the definition and click the Security - Definition Locks menu option.
+On the process definition page, select the definition, then click Security > Definition Locks.

-The Process Definition Locks information is rendered on a new page.
-You can view the list of process definitions locked by their users, sorted by the “Locked On” date column.
-The process definition is unlocked after the changes are saved and closed by the user.
+The Process Definition Locks information is displayed on a new page.
+View the list of process definitions locked by users, sorted by the “Locked On” date column.
+The process definition is unlocked after the user saves and closes the changes.

 A different FlowWright user with “View, Design, and Remove” permissions for the process definition can “Unlock” the definition and modify its design.
 In this case, the previous FlowWright user cannot save changes because the process definition is no longer locked to them.
-The FlowWright application should notify the last user about the lock status and username when making changes.
-This safety measure prevents contents from being overwritten by concurrent users.
+The FlowWright application should notify the previous user of the lock status and the username when changes are made.
+This safety measure prevents content from being overwritten by concurrent users.

 You can “Unlock” the process definition in two different ways.

-On the Process Definition Locks page, select the definition and click the Actions - Unlock Definition menu option.
+On the Process Definition Locks page, select the definition, then click Actions > Unlock Definition.
 The definition is unlocked, and a confirmation message appears in the top-right corner.

-On the Process Definition Locks page, select the definition and right-click to select the “Unlock” option.
+On the Process Definition Locks page, select the definition, then right-click and choose the “Unlock” option.
 The definition is unlocked, and a confirmation message appears in the top-right corner.